 Transfer Program: The pre-engineering pathway is based upon a mathematics and science core that provides the nucleus for engineering education.
-In addition to the 64-hour core of courses listed below, the student must maintain a "B" or better average with no grade less than a "C" for continuation in the engineering program at the University of Connecticut.
-This is a College of Technology Pathway Program to UCONN and Fairfield University.
+This is a College of Technology Pathway Program to Fairfield University.
+For COT Pathway to other engineering programs in Connecticut, please see College of Technology Pathway Program: Engineering Science Option (EB16) \

 Housatonic Community College and the Fairfield University School of Engineering have established an articulation agreement that allows Housatonic graduates to transfer their courses to Fairfield University.
 By this arrangement, Housatonic students who have earned their A.S. in Engineering Science and wish to complete a four-year bachelor of science degree in engineering at Fairfield University can do so in minimal time and in a cost-effective manner.
 Students can enroll in the bachelor's degree program in electrical engineering or mechanical engineering.
 The articulation agreement allows the transfer of credits as shown below.
-Students interested in completing their degrees in either software engineering or computer engineering should contact Fairfield's School of Engineering directly by calling (203) 254-4147 or emailing Associate Dean Bill Taylor at htaylor@fairfield.edu.
+Students interested in completing their degrees in either software engineering or computer engineering should contact Fairfield's School of Engineering directly by calling (203) 254-4147 or emailing Associate Dean Harvey Hoffman at hhoffman@fairfield.edu.